 While some stainless steel grades are easy to machine, such as 300 and 400 series stainless steel, other grades can pose problems when machining.
 Miller CNC has the equipment, capabilities and experience necessary to manufacture mission-critical components and parts from 300 series, 400 series, 13-8, 15-5, and 17-4 stainless steel.
-We can heat-treat components to optimize the physical properties based on the application.
-We utilize cutting-edge CNC milling equipment, including 5-axis milling, and a wide range of advanced technology software to create custom components based on your specific requirements.

 As an industry AS9100 and ISO9001:2015 certified machine shop, we can ensure you will receive the high-performance stainless steel components you want with the mission-critical configurations you need.